r4hul-in/frida-ios-dump/README.md

 * causes device to reboot
 * lost connection
 * unexpected error while probing dyld of target process
+* additionally you can debug usbmuxd using `sudo usbmuxd -f -p -v`
+* password `alpine` could be different and it should be whatever you set during the jailbreak

 please open the application before dumping.